 If you’re using the Resource Planner to estimate when and for how long you’ll need certain resources, you’ll want to start by either building your task plan in the project Task Tracker or by applying a template to a project and mapping resource placeholders to your project resources.

 You can then estimate hours per task to indicate your resource needs; a Resource Manager will then approve these estimates by booking resources to this project via Master Planning.

 When you’re ready to build out your resource schedule, use the Resource Shaping tool to turn your estimated hours into scheduled hours—while respecting your resource’s availability.

 Once your project is in motion, you may find that some resources are completing tasks ahead of schedule.
 When this happens, you’ll want to use the Clear Only Future Scheduled Hours option so that resources can be freed up and utilized for other projects.

 If you ever need more information about a particular task, just click on the task’s title to access the Details panel that slides open from the right.

 Why is my resource overallocated?

 When one of your team members has days of the week that are shaded red, you may want to know what other tasks they’ve been scheduled to work on that day.

-To find out, just click on the day in question to get a list of their daily tasks.
-If your permissions allow, clicking on a task name will take you to the Task Tracker tab and open the task Details panel.
+To find out, just select the day in question to get a list of their daily tasks.
+If your permissions allow, selecting a task name takes you to the Task Tracker tab and opens the task Details panel.